-I have trouble deciding whether or not to lunch before heading out.
+I have trouble deciding whether to lunch before heading out.
 It is, after all, lunch time.
 Instead, I get to riding and enjoy the GAP through Ohiopyle State Park (the park staff manages something like 20 miles of this spectacular section of trail).
-I make better time today given that I have fresh legs and the grade is now slightly downward.
+I make better time today.
 I have lunch at Falls Market Restaurant, get some fresh asparagus and green onions and visit with Vicki at Backyard Gardens Market (and also charge my phone a bit), and then head back toward Ohiopyle High Bridge.

 Today turns out to be my day of meeting interesting people.
 At the bridge, I get to spend some time with Jose Estremera (@jaeshots on Instagram).
 He’s 20-years-old (today’s his birthday!) and is biking from Cleveland to Florida.
 It’s so heartening hearing about his experiences over his first few days and it’s just plain fun to talk with him.
 Next up for Jose: riding the GAP and C&O Canal Towpath to D.C., and then the East Coast Greenway from there.

-As for me, it takes me two hours and twenty minutes to get to Connellsville.
+As for me, it takes me another two hours and twenty minutes to get to Connellsville.
 I stop frequently, pedal slowly, and take in the beauty of the Laurel Highlands.
 One of the reasons I tend to hike more so than biking is that I like that I can see more of what’s around me at that pace.
 At one point, I stop and spot a heron on the river.
-And I turn around to see a deer scaling the hillside.
-I decide there’s too much to see here and push my bike for a while just because.
+And then I turn around to see a deer scaling the hillside.
+I decide there’s too much to see here and push my bike for a while.

 6:08 p.m.
 Thursday